Feedback-Dominated Accretion Flows

 Without relative bulk velocity, an individual ECO would only effectively heat gas a distance $\sim H$ from it in the $\hat{\varphi}$ direction.
-With relative bulk velocities, the continuum approximation for feedback will be roughly valid (in the azimuthal direction) so long as the time an individual gas parcel waits between heating events (i.e. passage of an ECO within an azimuthal distance $\sim H$) is less than the thermal time, $t_{\rm{th}}\sim \Sigma c_s^2/Q_-$ (here $Q_-$ is the areal heat loss rate, which in our models is due to radiative cooling).
-Taking all three bulk velocity sources into account with $\Delta v_{\rm bulk}$ we get an effective azimuthal heating distance due to relative velocity:
+With relative bulk velocities, the continuum approximation for feedback will be roughly valid (in the azimuthal direction) as long as the time an individual gas parcel waits between heating events (i.e. passage of an ECO within an azimuthal distance $\sim H$) is less than the thermal time, $t_{\rm{th}}\sim \Sigma c_s^2/Q_-$ (here $Q_-$ is the areal heat loss rate, which in our models is due to radiative cooling). \newp{Setting $\Delta v_{\rm bulk} = \Delta v_{\rm shear}$,} we get an effective azimuthal heating distance due to relative velocity:

-If relative velocities are sufficiently low or the thermal time is sufficiently short\footnote{In practice, we find that extra heat mixing due to bulk relative velocities can usually be neglected in our numerical solutions, due to the very short thermal time (less than the dynamical time) in outer regions of AGN disks supported by feedback sources \citep{Thompson+2005}.}, then $\Delta d^\varphi_v$ will be less than $H$ and can be neglected.
+If relative velocities are sufficiently low or the thermal time is sufficiently short,\footnote{In practice, we find that extra heat mixing due to bulk relative velocities can usually be ignored in our numerical solutions, due to the very short thermal time (less than the dynamical time) in outer regions of AGN disks supported by feedback sources \citep{Thompson+2005}.} then $\Delta d^\varphi_v$ will be less than $H$ and can be ignored.
 To consider both methods of heat mixing, we say that the total azimuthal distance that can be effectively heated by one ECO is $\approx H + \Delta d^\varphi_v$.
 Heat will efficiently mix in the azimuthal direction so long as the average inter-ECO distance $ \langle d_{\bullet}^{\varphi} \rangle < H + \Delta d^\varphi_v$.
-In terms of a dimensionless heat mixing parameter, we can say that heat mixes azimuthally so long as the inequality
+In terms of a dimensionless heat-mixing parameter, we can say that heat mixes azimuthally as long as the inequality

 is satisfied.
 If $\mathfrak{M} _{\varphi} \ll 1$, large azimuthal sectors of each radial annulus will be effectively unheated by ECO feedback, {\it even if} the continuum limit of $S_\bullet$ predicts a marginally stable, $Q_{\rm T}=1$ annulus.